-Our Parent company in the United States of America makes up in the region of 80% to 90% of our supply chain - it supplies (to us and our subsidiary companies) parts and cutting equipment.
+- Our Parent company in the United States of America makes up in the region of 80% to 90% of our supply chain - it supplies (to us and our subsidiary companies) the vast majority of parts and cutting equipment.

 The remaining supply chain is made up of:-

-Suppliers for component parts, tools and motors; and
+- Suppliers for new and refurbished component parts, tools and motors

 This statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our business or supply chains.